kartikeyg0104/resources-ai-chatbot-plugin/docs/README.md

 python data/preprocessing/filter_processed_docs.py
 ```

+> **Note**: The HTML structure is preserved at this stage.
+It may be useful for extracting metadata (e.g. headings, lists) or applying chunking strategies.
+Full conversion to plain text is deferred to a later phase in the pipeline.

 #### Extra. `utils/` (Utility Package)

 This package contains shared utility functions used across the preprocessing scripts.
 It includes helpers for: